 The Tranvía – A modern urban transport

 The Tranvía is a tram in Downtown Medellín that has only one line so far (but with more to come).
-It is part of Medellín’s plan to expand its infrastructure in order to make transports accessible to people from all social levels.
+However, it is part of Medellín’s plan to expand its infrastructure in order to make transports accessible to people from all social levels.

 Actually, public transportation in Medellín is a big topic of public administration.
 Indeed, it is one of the fundamentals of the famous urban change of the city.